-On the 21-22 November 2013 in Vilnius, Lithuania, the AIA took part in the International Conference "Abitration: the Experience of its Application in the Member States of the European Union and its Future Developments in Lithuania".
-The event was organised by the Lithuanian Arbitration Association (LAA) together with Seimas (Parliament) of the Republic of Lithuania, the Ministry of Foreign Affairs of the Republic of Lithuania and the Vilnius International and National Commercial Arbitration (Vilnius Arbitration).
-The event was co-funded by the European Social Fund and by the Ministry of Foreign Affairs as part of the project "Promotion of interconnectedness of Lithuania in the European Union".
+On the 21-22 November 2013 in Vilnius, Lithuania, the AIA took part in the International Conference "Abitration: the Experience of its Application in the Member States of the

+European Union and its Future Developments in Lithuania".
+The event was organised by the Lithuanian Arbitration Association (LAA) together with Seimas (Parliament) of the Republic of Lithuania, the Ministry of Foreign Affairs of the Republic of Lithuania and the Vilnius International and National Commercial Arbitration (Vilnius Arbitration Ar event was co-funded by the European Social Fund and by the Ministry of Foreign Affairs as part of the project "Promotion of interconnectedness of Lithuania in the European Union".
 The conference presentations considered the enactment of the Uncitral Model Laws on arbitration and conciliation in the EU, the revisions to the UNCITRAL Arbitration Rules, the new Vienna Rules, Law and practice of arbitration in Italy, recent developments of arbitration in Sweden, the tendency of using arbitration for dispute settlement in the contemporary world, arbitration in Belarus in light of current legislation and practice and Online Dispute Resolution (ODR).

-The presentations were led by Dr. Peter Binder (LLM Interlawyer Attorneys, representing UNCITRAL), Dr. Eugen Salpius (Former President of the Chartered Institute of Arbitrators), Prof. Gabriele Crespi Reghizzi (Milan Chamber of Arbitration and University of Pavia), Joel Dahlquist (Associate Counsel Arbitration Institute for Stockholm Chamber of Commerce), Prof. Liudmila N. Galenskaya (Saint Petersburg State University), Timor Sysouev (Senior Lecturer at Belarusian State University and Managing Partner of the Sysouev, Bondar, Khrapoutski SBH Law Office) and Johan Billiet ( President of the Association for International Arbitration, Partner at Billiet and Co law firm and lecturer at VUB University, Brussels).

-Johan Billiet presented the topic: "Online Dispute Resolution: the Use of Online Mechanisms by Arbitration Institutions and of ODR in Crossborder Consumer Disputes".
-Among other key issues, the legal obstacles to the use of online arbitration, trust marks and criteria and code of conduct of BeCommerce in Belgium were discussed.
+The presentations were led by Dr. Peter Binder (LLM Interlawyer Attorneys, representing UNCITRAL), Dr. Eugen Salpius (Former President of the Chartered Institute of Arbitrators), Prof. Gabriele Crespi Reghizzi (Milan Chamber of Arbitration and University of Pavia), Joel Dahlquist (Associate Counsel Arbitration Institute for Stockholm Chamber of Commerce), Prof. Liudmila N. Galenskaya (Saint Petersburg State University), Timor Sysouev (Senior Lecturer at Belarusian The Association for International Arbitration is seeking Spon-State University and Managing Partner of the Sysouev, Bondar, Khrapoutski SBH Law Office) and Johan Billiet (President of the Association for International Arbitration, Partner at Billiet and Co law firm and lecturer at VUB University, Brus- Johan Billiet presented the topic: "Online Dispute Resolution: the Use of Online Mechanisms by Arbitration Institutions and of ODR in Cross-border Consumer Disputes".
+Among other key issues, the legal obstacles to the use of online arbitration, trust marks and criteria and code of conduct of Be-Commerce in Belgium were discussed.
 In addition, current developments by the WIPO Mediation and Arbitration Center as well as the CPR Institute for Dispute Resolution and Modria were examined.
-Analysis of the UNCITRAL draft rules on ODR in cross border electronic transactions and EU legislation ative 0040/44/EU and Desulation No. 504/0040) and ideal a calid research in the fields of negotiation, conflict analysis and resolution enhancement.
-The Negotiare team combines application-centered, academic knowledge with extensive practical experience, rendering effective and durable results for your organization.

-Negotiare offers negotiation training and consulting for your negotiation and decision making processes.Customized Negotiare programs provide organizations with the necessary tools to successfully accomplish every negotiation or decision-making.

-Our unique Negotiare approach is the culmination of extensive

-For more information: www.negotiare.be or contact Alexandra De Nil: 02 223 28 31 - info@negotiare.be

-(Directive 2013/11/EU and Regulation No 524/2013) provided a solid basis on which to contemplate how large companies use ODR in practice.
+Analysis of the UNCITRAL draft rules on ODR in cross border electronic transactions and EU legislation (Directive 2013/11/EU and Regulation No 524/2013) provided a solid basis on which to contemplate how large companies use ODR in practice.
 For more information about the conference content, follow this link.

-EU2013.LT

-Launch of The Brussels Diplomatic Academy

-VUB University, Brussels
+Launch of The Brussels Diplomatic Academy VUB University, Brussels